 If you’re not sure where to sell roasted coffee, buy it directly from the roasters and grind it yourself; this allows you to identify high-quality coffee easily.
 If you buy ground flour and it is contaminated, it is difficult to tell if you are inexperienced.

 Select GU coffee

 Each type of roasted coffee bean has a distinct flavor; for example, if you prefer bitter, bold coffee, use Robusta; if you prefer sour coffee, use Arabica.
-Alternatively, if you want the full flavor of all types of coffee beans, mix them in the appropriate proportions.
+Alternatively, if you want the full flavor of all coffee beans, mix them in the appropriate proportions.
 Furthermore, those who prefer strong mouthfuls of coffee will enjoy the roasted and ground coffee mixed with butter.